PCA Mock Exam Simulator

 Incorrect.
 It is not block-level replication; it forwards samples on ingest.

-3. C Stream samples to long-term storage like Thanos or Cortex
+3. C To stream samples to long-term storage like Thanos or Cortex

 Correct. `remote_write` forwards incoming samples over HTTP to a compatible backend, enabling long-term storage, global querying, or downsampling outside the local TSDB.